-Much like his close friend Martin Scorsese, Coppola was a sick child.
+Much like his close friend Martin Scorsese, Francis Ford Coppola was a sick child.
 He suffered with polio and was bedridden for long periods, but all of this time at home allowed Coppola to develop his imagination.
 He would read veraciously and would create home puppet theatres.
-Much like Steven Spielberg, he also began to make short films at a young age, developing a portfolio of 8mm films with titles which include The Lost Wallet.
+Similar to his contemporary Steven Spielberg, he also began to make short films at a young age, developing a portfolio of 8mm films with titles which include The Lost Wallet.

 An incredibly gifted and hard-working artist, Francis Ford Coppola is himself the patriarch of a large cinematic family.
 His older brother August Coppola is an author and film executive, his younger sister is actress Talia Shire.
 His daughter Sofia Coppola is a former actress and herself a highly respected filmmaker.
 His son Roman Coppola is also a notable film producer and screenwriter.
 Both Nicolas Cage and Jason Schwarzman are his nephews, and his granddaughter is the filmmaker Gia Coppola.
 This is a truly talented family and one that has made a huge mark on the landscape of American filmmaking throughout the last five decades.

 We enjoy all of Francis Ford Coppola’s films… yes even Jack (1996)… but we have boiled our real favourites down to a Top 5 list.
 This is intended to be an ideal introduction for the uninitiated and as always, the films are listed in chronological order…

 1. The Godfather / The Godfather Part II (1972/74)